Treading The Boards Again

 Got up in a sequined gown and roasting under hot, blue lights that made black skin look like titanium – and pale complexions decidedly peaky – the scene was recorded.
 Richard Burridge had only a few words of directions for Ms Limerick, ‘seduce Daniel Lapaine’, one of the lead actors, ‘while you sing’.
 At no point were singer and actor introduced, nevertheless smoldering looks were sent across the Talk of London where the scene was filmed.
 Filming the band was done in three takes at the tail end of a long day’s shooting for the other actors and the crew; time on set was running out but La Limerick and the musicians had done their homework, the performance was tight and the director ended the day content.

-Alison limerick eventually went on to sing the closing theme song of the film, a piece co-written with The director and David Mitcham.
-The working relationship with Mitcham blossomed and is ongoing; Limerick lending her voice to various projects written by the talented composer and producer of music for film and wildlife documentaries.
+Alison Limerick eventually went on to sing the closing theme song of the film, a piece co-written with the director and David Mitcham.
+A working relationship with Mitcham blossomed and is ongoing; Limerick lending her voice to various projects written by the talented composer and producer of music for film and wildlife documentaries.

 ‘You Don’t Know What Love Is‘, written by Raye/Depaul and arranged by David Mitcham for the movie Collusion.
 Musicians; Mornington Lockett – sax, Mark Johns – guitar, Roger Beaujolais- marimba, Andy Cleyndert – bass, James Powell – drums/percussion.